PlasticLizard/Bracket/README.markdown

 Setup
 -----
-The Bracket samples assume you have IronRuby installed at c:\IronRuby.
-You will need to change the 'LibraryPaths' node and the GemPath app setting in the App.config (embedded sample) or Web.config (IIS sample) if you have IronRuby installed elsewhere.
+The Bracket samples are configured to rely on a copy of the IronRuby standard library and required gems stored in a zip file bundled with each sample.
+If you want to use your own copy of the IronRuby standard libraries, simply change the App.config (embedded sample) or Web.config (IIS sample) so that the library paths point to your own install location.
+However, you do not need IronRuby installed on your machine to run the samples.

 Bracket assumes that at a minimum Rack is installed.
 To run the Sinatra or Rails samples, you'll need to make sure those gems are installed as well.